xxfoundation/elixxir-docs/cmix.md

 ## Requisite Mathematical Considerations

 You should be familiar with how the diffiehellman shared secret computation works.
-If not we recommend reading [New Directions In Cryptography](https://ee.stanford.edu/~hellman/publications/24.pdf).
+If not we recommend reading the [Diffie–Hellmen wikipedia article](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange).

 Remember the transformations of exponents: